Eighth-Grade Course Listing

-This semester course will provide students the opportunity to develop valuable kitchen skills as they work individually and with others in the labs.
-Students will gain knowledge of kitchen safety and food sanitation through the preparation of items such as: pizza, muffins, biscuits, breads, vegetables, fruits, cookies and many other foods.
-Lifelong nutritious food choices are discussed and encouraged.
-The planning, preparing, serving and table etiquette are all life skills that are taught in the 8th-grade foods class.
+This semester course will provide students the opportunity to develop valuable kitchen skills as they work with others in the labs.
+Students will gain knowledge of kitchen safety and food sanitation through the preparation of items such as pizza, muffins, biscuits, breads, vegetables, fruits, cookies, and many other foods.
+Life long nutritious food choices are discussed and encouraged.
+The planning, preparing, serving, and table etiquette are all life skills that are taught in the 8th grade food class.

 This semester course will provide students the opportunity to improve their machine and hand sewing skills.
-Students will create several sewing projects (frog, sports bags, a clothing item such as flannel pants, etc.) that will teach many sewing techniques as well as fabric selection and care.
+Students will create several sewing projects (frog, sports bag, a clothing item, such as flannel pants, etc.) that will teach many sewing techniques as well as fabric selection and care.
 Students will explore the areas of design, color, and the history of clothing.
-For a class final, students may create a project by using a computer-aided program or an independently chosen alternative project.
-Students will need to pay for the projects that are ordered for them.
+For a class finale, students may create a project by using a computer-aided program or an independently chosen alternative project.
+Students will need to pay for additional materials for optional projects.

 GTT: DMAR: TEC821 Gateway to Technology:

-Automation & Robotics – Students trace the history, development, and influence of automation and robotics as they learn about mechanical systems, energy transfer, machine automation, and computer control systems.
+Automation & Robotics (Indian Hills only) Students trace the history, development, and influence of automation and robotics as they learn about mechanical systems, energy transfer, machine automation, and computer control systems.
 Students use the VEX Robotics® platform to design, build, and program real-world objects such as traffic lights, toll booths, and robotic arms.

-Students are provided large group, small group, and individual orchestra experiences.
-Each student also participates in a combined junior high chamber orchestra.
+Students are provided large group, small group, and individual orchestra experience.
+Each student is also encouraged to participate in a combined junior high chamber orchestra.
 Individual or small group lessons are available to each student.
 The orchestra will perform at several concerts during the year.
 Orchestra meets every other day and is a one-year course.

 Spanish I: FRL801

-This course is an initiation into the structure of the Spanish language and a survey of the cultures in Spanish-speaking countries.
+This course is an introduction to the Spanish language and to the culture of Spanish-speaking countries.
 Speaking, reading, writing, and listening skills will be developed through varied classroom activities.
-Students will gain basic working vocabulary with which they will be able to communicate.
-It is recommended, but not required, that students complete 7th grade Spanish if they intend to take Spanish I in 8th grade.
-After successfully completing a full year of Spanish I, a student is qualified to enroll in Spanish II in high school.
+Students will gain a basic working vocabulary with which they will be able to communicate.
+After satisfactorily completing Spanish I, a student is qualified to enroll in Spanish II in high school.
 This course applies toward the fulfillment of university entrance foreign language requirements.
 This course is for 2 high school credits, and student must request this class both semesters.